CyrilSharma/Blog/content/article/conversations.typ

 Some personal observations about strong conversations
 + Often require working through insecurities, which can be taxing.
 + Have narrower range then *fun* conversations, since they are tied to pragmatism.
 + Often not what people are interested in discussing.
-Many people regard the future with uncertainity (myself included) and kind of prefer to steer way from what their exact plan is.
-I'd say with friends, the vast majority of my conversations are *fun* rather then *strong*.
+Many people regard the future with uncertainty (myself included) and kind of prefer to steer way from what their exact plan is.
+I'd say with friends, the vast majority of my conversations are *fun* rather than *strong*.
 + Can require strong convictions, as you are often in a situation where you need to give or receive advice.

 For these reasons, I find *strong* conversations to be relatively taxing.
 That's not to say I don't want them, it's kind of like eating your vegetables, a little unpleasant but good for you.